ekmwest/ekmwest-site/src/posts/short-thoughts-2024.md

 Asking for transparency is a statement of distrust.

-You often make up ideas about others to feel good about yourself.

 A good designer understands that a rock can be a hammer.

 Are you designing letters or paragraphs?
 Be mindful of the scope.

-No one ever thought that Lucifer and Vesper were different wanderers.

-The number of "likes" is not the same as the number of readers that liked or enjoyed your post.

 Don't be confident, because it makes you look for advice on what to do.
 You should be looking for advice on what to avoid.